The Physiology of Intoxicated Driving: Vision, Motor Skills & Reaction TimeUpdated Dec. 25, 2020

 - Impaired reactions will make your maneuvers sloppy.
 You may turn widely, stop too abruptly or not abruptly enough.

-- Impaired focus may mean you forget important tasks, such as switching on your head lights or checking your speed.
+- Impaired focus may mean you forget important tasks, such as switching on your headlights or checking your speed.

 In addition to these obvious impairments, the fact that you are intoxicated may endanger you if you begin to feel unwell.
-Alcohol can cause lightheadedness, nausea and a whole host of other physical complaints which may distract you from the driving task.
+Alcohol can cause lightheadedness, nausea and a whole host of other physical complaints that may distract you from the driving task.
 Let’s analyze the specific dangers of driving under the influence in more detail.

 Alcohol’s effects on vision

 It is impossible to drive safely without good vision.
 While other senses are important, most of the information a driver gathers about the roadway environment is collected via the eyes.
 When vision is disrupted, your mental picture of the road around your vehicle will be incomplete.
-If vital information is missing (for instance, the presence of a stop sign, or approaching cross traffic) your evaluation of the roadway will be inaccurate, and you will not be able to make safe driving decisions.
+If vital information is missing (for instance, the presence of a stop sign, or approaching cross-traffic) your evaluation of the roadway will be inaccurate, and you will not be able to make safe driving decisions.

 Object fixation (staring at one object or point on the roadway for too long) is a serious risk for intoxicated drivers.
 As alcohol affects the nervous system and limits your brain’s control over your body, the tiny muscles which move your eyes in their sockets are affected.
 When your eyes cannot move so easily, you will be more susceptible to fixating on a single spot.
 While this happens, you may overlook all sorts of other important events occurring elsewhere on the road.
 Objects to the rear or side of your vehicle and anything occupying your blind spots will likely go unnoticed.